mr-chew/mr-chew.github.io/_posts/2022-7-27-IP-Mgmt-System.md

         approval_status: str
         ):
 ```
-The `Staff` class is the base class for all the employees of the organisation which include the necessary information for authenticating a user.
+The `Staff` class is the base class for all the employees of the organization which include the necessary information for authenticating a user.
 The `Inventor` class inherits from the Staff class and has functions to add and edit the patent application.

 The `Reviewer` class also inherit from the Staff class.
 The `Reviewer` class can view the patent application and add comments to request more information about the patent application.